otonyoadmin/myipathsgrav/pages/01.home/_showcase/showcase.md

 ---
-title: 'MYiPATHS<br>Do you need to remove self doubt from your relationships and professional roles?'
+title: '<font color="red">''MYiPATHS<br>Do you need to remove self doubt from your relationships and professional roles?''</font>'
 media_order: 'custom-header-bg.jpg,hero-image.png'
 showcase_image: making_u_the_expert_inu3.png
 buttons: